torchnyu/blog/_posts/2019-11-13-get-that-big-n-job.md

 # Reality of Rejection

-Be prepared for a lot of rejection.
+For one, be prepared for a lot of rejection.
 Doesn't matter who you are, or what you've done, you'll get rejected from *somewhere*.
 Sometimes your application gets ghosted.
 Sometimes you finish an interview and get rejected for no apparent reason.
 Don't take it personally, even though it totally sucks.

 Therefore, you should apply to a whole bunch of Big N companies.
 Don't just apply to Google and call it a day.
-If you don't want to work at a specific Big N company, for whatever reasons, don't apply there.
+Of course if you don't want to work at a specific Big N company, for whatever reasons, don't apply there.
 But if you want a Big N job, apply to as many as you can.

 # Roles